 What about the Clake SLR?

-The Clake Two and Pro Lever offer a lighter clutch action and far more tune ability than the SLR, but are also considerably more expensive.
-The SLR is a very good economical way of achieving both clutch and rear brake control on the bars, but personally if I wanted Dual Control (e.g. swapping between hand and foot operated rear brake) I would advise spending more for a Clake Two or Pro Lever – they have a much better dual control system.
-If I had a bike with a Brembo master cylinder and an auto-clutch, and also didn’t want to retain the brake pedal, I would seriously look at the SLR.
-In this case it is almost as good as the other Clakes but considerably cheaper.
+The Clake Two and Pro Lever offer a lighter clutch action and far more tunability than the SLR, but are also considerably more expensive.
+The SLR is a very good economical way of achieving both clutch and rear brake control on the bars however, personally, if I wanted Dual Control (e.g. swapping between hand and foot operated rear brake) I would advise spending more for a Clake Two or Pro Lever—they have a much better dual control system.
+If I had a bike with a Brembo master cylinder and an auto-clutch, and also didn’t want to retain the brake pedal, I would seriously consider the SLR.
+In this case it is almost as good as the other Clake models but considerably cheaper.

 The power and the feel at the lever is improved on the SLR if you don’t have the Dual Control due to the direct line to the caliper.
-If this is your aim then I would also recommend the high pressure line which gives a slight improvement over the standard line – I’d guess 10% which can help at the end of a hard days riding.
-Both are high quality stainless steel braided teflon lines and worth it in my opinion.
+If this is your aim then I would also recommend the high pressure line which gives a slight improvement over the standard line— approximately 10% which can help at the end of a hard days riding.
+Both are high quality stainless steel braided Teflon lines and worth it in my opinion.
 High pressure lines are standard on the Clake One, Two and Pro Lever.

 Hope this is helpful!